 School attendance is vital to student achievement.
 Students who develop patterns of good attendance are much more likely to be successful both academically and socially.
 Schools are required to update attendance data and records during the current school year.
 Corrections and updates to attendance data and records are not allowed after the school year has closed.
-It is the parent's/guardian's responsibility to provide documentation to verify absence within ten (10) days after the student returns to school in order to prevent absences from being recorded as noncompliant.
+It is the parent's/guardian's responsibility to provide documentation to verify an absence within ten (10) days after the student returns to school in order to prevent absences from being recorded as noncompliant.
+Absences include coming to school late, leaving early and missing class periods.
 Upon learning from a parent/guardian the reason(s) for a student's absence, the following staff may verify the validity of an absence excuse (CA Code of Regulations, Title 5, Section 421):

 - A school or public health nurse

 - An attendance supervisor (e.g., PSA Counselor)

 - A physician

 - A principal

 - A teacher

-- Any other qualified employee of a school district assigned to make such verification.
+- Any other qualified employee of a school district assigned to make such verification